LIFE GOES ON: AN INTRODUCTION

 Lisle Lane (former Bull Lane) cottages C1950

 Thomas's daughter Sophia, my great-grandmother, was twenty years old at the time of the 1901 census.
-Her birth year is given as 1881.
 She was married to Arthur Page.
 The Page family were living on west side of Bull Lane, Ely, Cambridgeshire.

 Sophia was born in Ely, Cambridgeshire, as was her husband Arthur.
 The transcript for their entry is here.